ChuOkupai/kfs/README.md

 - ⚓ An ASM boot code that loads the kernel using GRUB
 - 📚 A minimal libc written in C
 - ⚛️ A kernel written in C
-- 🖵 A basic VGA display with a "42" written on it
+- 🖵 A basic VGA display

 ### 🎁 Bonus features